Data browser¶

 The query editor is placed at the center of the data browser.
 This is the area where the query can be specified.
 There are two types of queries: SQL and Natural text.
 The type of query to work with can be selected at the top bar.

-SQL queries¶
+Writing SQL queries¶

 Users can write their SQL queries directly into the query editor area.
 The editor supports auto-completion of SQL statements to make writing more efficient.
 To activate auto-complete, press Ctrl + Space (Windows/Linux) or Command + Space (macOS), with the cursor at the relevant position of the query.